Ofplarsen/IDATT2104---Project---Onion-router/README.md

 you get the functionality described.

 When testing this branch please visit http://localhost:777/www.softwareqatest.com/.
 This site should show the user how the encryption/decryption works when reading the console.
+Also note that the browsers cache can mess with the functionality of the program.
+Firefox is recommended as browser, since you can disable cache under Developer Tools > Network > Disable cache (almost all the way in the top right corner).

 <h2>Functionality:</h2>
 <h3>Master Branch</h3>